bluunnyyy/hi-yes-readme-thing/README.md

  - might be pissed if i get booped so sorryz if im rude..

-- whisper if i am l-
+- *whisper if i am not responding  .*